CHINESE FORGET-ME-NOT

 LOCATION

-Ordinary, well-drained garden soil with a neutral to slightly acid pH range will work well.
+Regular, well-drained garden soil with a neutral to slightly acidic pH will do.
 Weak plants result from rich soil.
+This species is well adapted to xeriscaping.
+Remove faded flowers to prevent self-seeding.

 SOW

-Sow seeds shallowly at 5mm (¼”) deep, and thin or space to 20-30cm (8-12″) apart.
+Sow the seeds shallowly to 5mm (¼") deep, and thin or space them 20-30cm (8-12″) apart.
+If starting indoors, keep the seeds in complete darkness until until they germinate, then provide bright light.

-A LITTLE GARDENER GLOSSARY
+A LITTLE LEXICON OF THE GARDENER

 When you sow seeds you get seedlings.

-Seedlings are made in small pots indoors (or in a greenhouse outdoors).
+Sowing is done in small pots indoors (or in a greenhouse outdoors).

 to complete its growth.

-When and how to seed?
+When and how to sow?

 however this will delay flowering, since you will not be able to do this step before May-June, depending on the region